inkdropapp/docs/src/app/reference/write-notes/page.md

    The note and its preview are displayed side-by-side.
   ![SideBySide](/images/writing-note_sidebyside.png)

-There're 2 more ways to toggle preview.
+There are 2 more ways to toggle preview.
 In the lower right corner of the editor:

 - Click {% icon name="view-1" / %} to switch between the note and its preview.
 - Click {% icon name="layout-two-columns" / %} to toggle note and its preview side-by-side.